MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/secure-collaboration-documents.md

 These permissions are called usage rights, and include permissions such as view, edit, print.
 You can define individual usage rights when a document is protected, or you can define a grouping of usage rights, called permission levels.
 Permission levels make it easier to select usage rights that are typically used together, for example, Reviewer and Co-Author.
 For more information about usage rights and permission levels, see [Configuring usage rights for Azure Rights Management](../deploy-use/configure-usage-rights.md).

-When you configure these permissions, you also specify which users they are for:
+When you configure these permissions, you can specify which users they are for:

 - **For users in your own organization or another organization that uses Azure Active Directory**: You can specify Azure AD user accounts, Azure AD groups, or all users in that organization.